jhpyle/docassemble/_docs/api.md

    locating the interview dictionary.
  - [400] "Unable to decrypt interview dictionary" if there was a problem obtaining and decrypting the interview dictionary.
- - [400] "Variables data is not a dict" if the variables dictionary is not a [JSON] object.
- - [400] "Problem setting variables" if there was an error while setting variables in the dictionary.
  - [400] "Failure to assemble interview" if the interview generates an error.